 Accelerated Completion Program (ACP)

-At Reseach Education and Development (RED), we understand the complex nature of life as a PhD candidate.
+At Research Education and Development (RED), we understand the complex nature of life as a PhD candidate.
 We’ve designed a program that acknowledges that complexity and helps you implement realistic strategies to help you progress with your research.

 What is ACP?